technologiestiftung/umweltatlas-masterportal-v3/doc/languages.md

 * [i18next-http-backend](https://github.com/i18next/i18next-http-backend) to use language files rather than hard coded translations
 * [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) to detect the browser language, use the localStorage, and react to the URL query

-An i18next language change is currently broadcasted with this `Backbone.Radio` event: `"i18next#RadioTriggerLanguageChanged"`. i18next is available as global variable (also named `i18next`) and can be accessed in browser consoles via `Backbone.i18next`.

->⚠️ Please mind that Backbone is deprecated and will eventually be replaced with the VueX store.

 ### Languages

 The Masterportal's main development team is seated in Hamburg, Germany.
 For this reason, the fallback language is currently German.
 You may change the fallback language within the `config.js` file.